o3de/o3de.org/content/docs/user-guide/editor/entity-outliner.md

 ## Locking Entities

-You can lock entities so that they can't be selected in the viewport, so that you can select only the entities that you want to edit.
-If you lock a parent entity, all children entities are also locked.
-You can also lock child entities within a parent entity.
+You can lock entities so that they can't be selected in the viewport.
+This allows you to only select the entities that you want to edit.
+If you lock a parent entity, all child entities are also locked.
+You can also lock individual child entities within a parent entity.

 1. In the **Entity Outliner**, click the lock icon next to the entity.
 The icon appears white when the entity is locked.